 OIDC-Conformant Adoption: APIs

-Simpler API integration.
-APIs are no longer tied to applications that call them.
+Simpler API integration: APIs are no longer tied to applications that call them.

-Machine-to-machine (M2M) integration scenarios.
-Applications can authenticate as themselves (instead of acting on behalf of a user) to programmatically and securely get an Access Token.
+Machine-to-machine (M2M) integration scenarios: Applications can authenticate as themselves (instead of acting on behalf of a user) to programmatically and securely get an Access Token.

-Some suggested OIDC-conformant solutions for different scenarios include:
+Suggested OIDC-conformant solutions for different scenarios include:

-processed only by the application
+Processed only by the application.

-not sent to any external services
+Not sent to any external services.